Home Storage Capacity

 This website visualizes the MaStR data of the German Federal Netword Agency.
 The data are available under license dl-en/by-2-0 at the website of the German Federal Network Agency https://www.marktstammdatenregister.de/MaStR.
 The analyses are based on our own evaluations of the published individual registrations, which are performed to the best of our knowledge.

-The figures are interactive and can be customized by clicking on the legend (click: single view | click + ctrl: selection of multiple data series).
-In addition to the selection on this page, there is also a publicly available dashboard (see section) that allows the selection of individual federal states and battery technologies.
+The graphics are interactive and can be adjusted by clicking on the legend (click: single view | click + Ctrl: select multiple data series).
+In addition to the selection on this page, there is also a publicly accessible dashboard (link to Grafana) that allows you to select individual federal states and battery technologies.

 The charging or discharging time under full load (energy-to-power ratio) must be between 6 minutes and 12 hours.
-For home storage systems the energy-to-power ratio must be between 6 minutes and 6 hours.

-Large-scale and industrial storage systems may not be operated by private individuals, as there is often confusion between kilowatts and watts and private individuals sometimes falsely state that they have a megawatt-class storage system in the basement.
-In addition, the grid connection of large-scale storage system to the low voltage is only accepted if the grid operator has already checked the entry.
+- Large storages may not be operated by private individuals, as there is often confusion between kilowatts and watts and private individuals sometimes incorrectly state that they own a megawatt-class storage system.